+A.1.
 Advisory Services Offered

+A.1.a.
 Discretionary Asset Management Services

 For its discretionary asset management services, IHT receives a limited power of attorney to effect securities transactions on behalf of its clients that include securities and strategies described in Item 6.C of this brochure.